It has finally happened…

 Unfortunately, migrating from Lightroom to darktable is not as simple as just importing Lightroom‘s catalog(s).
 You can’t.
 Development settings are not imported.
 You could use sidecar files to transfer these, but the results will not be the same.
 This is maybe the biggest (only?) down side of moving to darktable.
 The impossibility to transfer your developed images over to darktable actually illustrates how different the two are.
 What I ended up doing was to export all developed images in Lightroom as TIFF files, and add these to darktable besides the undeveloped original DNG’s.
 In future, I can gradually develop these images in Darktable if I feel the need to do so, and discard the corresponding TIFF.

 My first attempts to actually develop a RAW image in darktable went better than expected.
 I had watched a few online tutorials aimed at the novice like me, and I quickly got the hang of it.
-Of course, for now I am only doing the “basic” things, I am sure there is still a lot of unexplored magic hiding in the large amount if available modules.
+Of course, for now I am only doing the “basic” things, I am sure there is still a lot of unexplored magic hiding in the large amount of available modules.
 The tutorials were very helpful in showing that you don’t need all modules, and of the ones you do need only a couple of settings or sliders actually matter.
 After I had gone over a couple of images I grouped these “basic” modules together in a custom tab to make life a bit easier.
 Once you get the hang of it you’ll love all the things you can customise!

 What will I miss ?

-• In the last couple of Lightroom releases “smart” or “intelligent” auto settings and masks were introduced, which work pretty well most of the times.
+- In the last couple of Lightroom releases “smart” or “intelligent” auto settings and masks were introduced, which work pretty well most of the times.
 The “auto” develop button can be a hit or miss (but always overdoing saturation and vibrance, which was a bit of an annoyance especially because Adobe refuses to listen to its customers and adapt) but can be a good starting point.
 Having an automatic mode is perpendicular to the darktable philosophy so I don’t think it is in there, or ever will be.
 As for the intelligent masks, I haven’t worked all that much with masks in darktable yet so I can’t tell if I will miss them.

-• The Lightroom catalog assigns an unique number to each imported image, which I had as part of an image file name. darktable doesn’t, it does have unique numbers but these are per “film roll”.
+- The Lightroom catalog assigns an unique number to each imported image, which I had as part of an image file name. darktable doesn’t, it does have unique numbers but these are per “film roll”.
 So I had to revise my file naming convention for newly imported images, the existing images keep their “Lightroom name”.

-• In Lightroom only one colour label could be assigned to an image. darktable has similar colour labels but these can all be assigned individually.
+- In Lightroom only one colour label could be assigned to an image. darktable has similar colour labels but these can all be assigned individually.
 Setting colour labels is part of my workflow to differentiate between images which have been developed and which not, and whether it is my database.
 In Lightroom I could assign a colour on import, darktable can’t (I’m sure it could be possible by adding a script, but that’s not worth the effort).
 I have redefined my workflow colours and it now feels like an improvement.
 The only thing I am really missing is in Lightroom you can also assign a colour label to a folder, which was handy for a quick overview of which folders still needed my attention for developing and adding to the database. darktable can’t do this.
 Maybe I will file a new feature request for this.

-• I had one export preset in Lightroom where an image was exported to a folder and then automatically opened in GIMP (or Photoshop).
+- I had one export preset in Lightroom where an image was exported to a folder and then automatically opened in GIMP (or Photoshop).
 I haven’t found a similar option on export in darktable.
 This probably needs to be scripted.
 With a plugin it is possible to export to an external program (like GIMP) but the destination folder can’t be set.

-• I’m sure there is more.
+- I’m sure there is more.
 But already on several occasions I have found that things I thought were missing were just done in a different way in darktable, and done better.

 Should you too ?